The Bankrate promise

 When you have some credit card debt

 If you specifically need a card because you want to consolidate high-interest debt, the Bank of America Unlimited Cash Rewards card may not be the strongest option.
-Though the card’s 18-month introductory APR period (18.24 percent to 28.24 percent variable APR after) should help you save on interest, if you have a small debt, its balance transfer fee with a minimum of $10 per transfer may hinder your savings.
+Though the card’s 15-month introductory APR period (18.24 percent to 28.24 percent variable APR after) on balance transfers (made in the first 60 days) should help you save on interest, its balance transfer fee of 3 percent per transfer may hinder your savings.

-For cardholders with a more sizable credit card debt, you should also look at balance transfer cards that offer 0 percent intro APR offers on transferred balances for up to 21 months — six months longer than what’s offered by the Unlimited Cash Rewards card.
+Cardholders with more sizable credit card debt may also want to look at balance transfer cards that offer 0 percent intro APR offers on transferred balances for up to 21 months — six months longer than what’s offered by the Unlimited Cash Rewards card.

 Should you get the Bank of America Unlimited Cash Rewards card?